apache/incubator-heron/website/content/docs/concepts/topologies.md

 a potentially unbounded, ordered collection of some data type.
-Streamlets can originate from a wide variety of sources, such as pub-sub messaging systems like [Apache Kafka](http://kafka.apache.org/) and [Apache Pulsar](https://pulsar.incubator.apache.org) (incubating), random generators, or static files like CVS or [Apache Parquet](https://parquet.apache.org/) files.
+Streamlets can originate from a wide variety of sources, such as pub-sub messaging systems like [Apache Kafka](http://kafka.apache.org/) and [Apache Pulsar](https://pulsar.incubator.apache.org) (incubating), random generators, or static files like CSV or [Apache Parquet](https://parquet.apache.org/) files.

 These **source streamlets** can then be manipulated in a wide variety of ways.
 You can apply [map](#map-operations), [filter](#filter-operations), [flatMap](#flatmap-operations), and many